The application is currently closed and we are in the process of figuring out a Virtual Washington Author Tour for the 2020 season.

 The Washington Center for the Book is excited to announce a new program — the Washington Author Tour — to bring authors to smaller and rural libraries across the state.
 The author visits will be scheduled beginning in April at no cost to libraries.

-We know it can be a challenge for smaller libraries to budget for and bring authors to their communities, which is why we’re sponsoring select award-winning Washington authors to visit libraries in 2019.
+We know it can be a challenge for smaller libraries to budget for and bring authors to their communities, which is why we’re sponsoring select award-winning Washington authors to visit libraries.
 We have a slate of fiction and nonfiction authors, as well as authors of children’s and teen books .
 All have been winners or finalists for the Washington State Book Award.

 If more than one library in your system is applying, please complete a separate application for each library.
 There is a place on the form to list those additional libraries name.
 We’d like to hear from each library separately to get an idea of your plans for community partners, venues, and such.

 The application is short and shouldn’t take much time.

 Once hosting libraries are selected, we will work with you to determine the best author to fit your library’s wishes.

 Questions?
 Please email us at Washington Center for the Book: email@example.com

 Sara Peté (Washington State Library) and Linda Johns (The Seattle Public Library)